-Brainstorming is well diffused.
-It’s familiar to many people.
-Let’s look at a more advanced tool for ideation called reverse brainstorming.
+Brainstorming is well understood, and familiar to most people.
+If you’re still stuck trying to come up with fresh ideas, why not try this more advanced tool for ideation called reverse brainstorming.

 We take our challenge statement and we reverse it.
 We reverse into a negative form.
 For example, we might say, “How to decrease customer loyalty,” “How to increase mistrust between our business and our customers,” “In what ways might we frustrate our customers?”